 How much time do I have to complete my project?

-All projects, including the project Final Report, must be completed and submitted within two years of the date your application was approved.
-For projects approved after March 2016, your project and Final Report must be completed no later than January 2018.
+All projects, including the project Final Report, must be completed and submitted no later than February 15, 2019.

 What activities or costs are not eligible?

 IAF receives many inquiries every week from individuals with interesting ideas that might benefit from third-party funding.
 Sometimes these ideas are not eligible for IAF funding.
 Here is a list of some of the requests that we receive that are not eligible for consideration by IAF: